Application Rationalization: Anyone can save money with

 #2 - Create a list of applications

-After you have agreed upon what is an application and what groups, technical, and functional types of applications fit the definition, compile a list of past, present, and future applications.
+After you have agreed upon what an application is and what groups, technical, and functional types of applications fit the definition, compile a list of past, present, and future applications.

 # 3 - Find out who owns the application